SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

   \label{fig:gpsDemonstration}
 \end{figure}

-In short, each \gls{gps} satellite periodically transmits location data alongside a timecode [1].
+In short, each \gls{gps} satellite periodically transmits location data alongside a time-code [1].
 Using \gls{sr}, we find a scaling factor, $\gamma$, that represents the strength of length contraction and time dilation caused by the relative velocity of the satellite to Earth.
 To calculate this factor, we must transition from the Galilean model of treating space and time distances separately to \gls{sr}’s spacetime.
 However, measurement and theory would still disagree on the time elapsed between ticks of both the Earth’s and the \gls{gps}’s light-clocks and that is because we have failed to consider the effects of gravity.
 These results are illustrated in Figure \ref{fig:timeDilationSum}.

 \begin{figure}[H]
   \begin{subfigure}{\textwidth}